 What is User-Generated Content?
 The Ultimate Guide to UGC Marketing

 But just what is user-generated content?
-And how can UGC impact brands?
+And how can user-generated content impact brands?

 Here’s a scenario for you:

-You go on a weekend trip and stay at a nice hotel.
-You post multiple pictures of your stay there to your Facebook friends and Instagram followers, tagging and geotagging the hotel to show what a cool place it is.
+You’re enjoying a weekend trip at a nice hotel.
+You post lots of pictures from your hotel stay on Facebook and Instagram, tagging and geotagging the hotel to show your friends and followers how cool it is and where it is.

 That photo is user-generated content.

-Now, let’s say that this specific hotel finds your content on social media, reaches out to you and asks if they can share your photos on their corporate channels.
+Now, let’s say that this specific hotel finds your content on social media.
+They reach out to you and ask if they can share your social media images across their channels.

 That’s a brand taking advantage of user-generated content as part of their marketing strategy.